Reciprocal relation of Schwinger pair production between $\textrm{dS}_2$ and $\textrm{AdS}_2$: Conclusion

-First, in the Minkowski limit ($R = 2H^2 = 0$), the spinor production rate recovers the Schwinger formula in two dimensions:
+First, in the Minkowski limit ($R = 2H^2 = 0$), the spinor production rate recovers the Schwinger formula in two dimensions~\cite{Cohen:2008wz}

-Second, in the limit of zero electric field or charge neutral particle, the spinor production rate recovers the pure dS$_2$ in global coordinates~\cite{Jiang:2020evx} except for the density of states ${\cal D} = g mH/2 \pi$, which is needed to find the QED effective action for pure dS$_2$.
+Second, in the limit of zero electric field or charge neutral particle, the spinor production rate recovers the pure dS$_2$ in global coordinates~\cite{Jiang:2020evx} except for the density of states ${\cal D} = g mH/2 \pi$, which is required for the effective action in pure dS$_2$.
 However, there is no production of spinors in the AdS$_2$ without electric field, and furthermore, the BF bound $qE/H^2 \leq m/H$ prohibits weak electric fields from producing any spinor.

-The main results show the combined effect of an electric field and spacetime curvature for pair production in a nontrivial way.
+The main results of this paper show the combined effect of an electric field and spacetime curvature for pair production in a nontrivial way.
 The crucial factor is the ratio of the Maxwell scalar to the scalar curvature square or the ratio of the dS radius to the electric length ($l_{\rm E} = 1/\sqrt{qE}$), as shown in~(\ref{sp_rate}).
-Another factor is the ratio of the dS radius to the Compton wavelength of charge.
+Another factor is the ratio of the dS radius to the local Compton wavelength of charge ($1/m$).
 Except for the two limits of the electric field or the curvature dominance, the QED and curvature effects are strongly coupled and intertwined in producing pairs.
 An intuitive way to understand the emission formula is to use the relevant temperatures: the Unruh temperature for charge acceleration by the electric field and the Gibbons-Hawking temperature in dS space.
-Then, the mean number has the Boltzmann factor ${\cal N}^{\rm (sp)}_{\rm dS} = \mathrm{e}^{- (m/T_{\rm GH}) \times n_{\rm S}}$, in which the Gibbons-Hawking radiation is enhanced by an exponential folding factor $n_{\rm S} = 1/(\sqrt{1 + (T_{\rm U}/T_{\rm GH})^2} + T_{\rm U}/ T_{\rm GH})$.
-When $T_{\rm GH} \gg T_{\rm U}$, the Boltmann factor may be interpreted as Gibbons-Hawking radiation of charge with a chemical potential $qE l_{\rm dS}$.
-In the opposite case of $T_{\rm U} \gg T_{\rm GH}$ when the Schwinger effect dominates over the Gibbons-Hawking radiation, the Boltzmann factor may be written as ${\cal N}^{\rm (sp)}_{\rm dS} = \mathrm{e}^{- (m/2 T_{\rm U}) \times n_{\rm GH}}$, in which the e-folding factor $n_{\rm GH} = 2/(\sqrt{1 + (T_{\rm GH}/ T_{\rm U})^2} + 1)$ gives the curvature effect on Schwinger pair production.
-This is a novel feature of strong coupling of gauge field and spacetime curvature.
+Provided that the condition $l_{\rm E} < l_{\rm dS}$ for pair production is satisfied, the mean number~(\ref{dS-spinor}) has the leading Boltzmann factor